7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 The three Audien models are all FDA-registered and small in-the-canal hearing aids with a rechargeable battery.
 None have Bluetooth capabilities or advanced sound processing features like directional microphones, noise reduction, or the ability to be customized to fit your type of hearing loss.

-Audien only offers one listening profile as well, and in testing we were surprised to find that a small screwdriver is needed to change the volume of the Atom model.
+Audien also offers only one listening profile, and in testing, we were surprised to find that a small screwdriver is needed to change the volume of the Atom model.
 A black screwdriver/brush hybrid tool is included with your purchase, but it’s not a convenient or discreet way to adjust the volume.

 Learn more about Audien from our Audien hearing aids review.